schwarzbox/Fct/README.md

 lent - return number of all elements in the given table.

+count - return count of how many times a given object occurs in given table.

 keys - return keys of the given table.

 iskey, isval - return {k, v} if key/value in the given table if not return false.